-Attackers use many combinations of passwords and try to use them when entering the accounts of victims.
+Attackers use many combinations of passwords and try to use them when entering victims’ accounts.
 This method is slightly outdated because it is time-consuming and long, but it is standard and one of the most common.
-There are several types of this attack, consider them below:
+There are several types of this attack.
+Consider the below:

 - Simple brute force attacks.
 In this case, the attacker controls logic.
-To guess what the user’s password is, he calculates possible variants and combinations based on knowledge and user.
-It could be the names of the family and the names of the dogs and the birthdays of the children.
+To guess the user’s password, he calculates possible variants and combinations based on knowledge and user.
+It could be the names of the family, the names of the dogs, and the children’s birthdays.

 - Credential stuffing.
 In this case, the attacker receives open passwords from vulnerable sites, through which the user has previously logged on to the system.

 - Hybrid brute force attacks.
 This method involves simply selecting a weak password with automated software that uses account substitution to reveal complex passwords.
 Organizations use a small number of variants in most derivative systems.
 Attackers also use user data templates to populate credential tools more accurately.